JacobBersheba89/Some-deets-about-me../README.md

 - **Python Programming**: I focus on creating clean and efficient code. 😄
 - **Learning New Languages**: Besides Python and JC, I also explore other programming languages. 🌱
 - **Collaborating on Projects**: I enjoy participating in new projects where I can contribute and learn from others.
-- **Of course**:, I'm trying to gain insight into Pandas, SQL, JSON...🐱‍🏍
+- **Of course**: I'm trying to gain insight into Pandas, SQL, JSON...🐱‍🏍

 ## Projects
 For more information about my projects, please visit [my repositories](https://github.com/JacobBersheba89?tab=repositories). 👀